dsc-courses/dsc10-2022-fa/syllabus.md

 ## 🙏 Acknowledgements

-This offering builds off of earlier offerings of DSC 10 by Janine Tiefenbruck, Suraj Rampure, Justin Eldridge, Sam Lau, Mikio Aoi, Colin Jemmott, Robert Twomey, Aaron Fraenkel, and Marina Langlois.
+The contents of this course come from Berkely's Data 8 course, created by Ani Adhikari, John DeNero, and many others.
+This offering builds off of earlier offerings of DSC 10 by Justin Eldridge, Suraj Rampure, Janine Tiefenbruck, and many others.
+Thanks to all those who have a played a role in shaping this amazing course!

 ---